-1.2.
-New Feature: Temporary Tables
+1.2.1.
+Temporary Tables

-Hive 0.14 introduces support for temporary tables.
+Temporary tables are supported in Hive 0.14 and later.
 A temporary table is a convenient way for an application to automatically manage intermediate data generated during a complex query.
 Rather than manually deleting tables needed only as temporary data in a complex query, Hive automatically deletes all temporary tables at the end of the Hive session in which they are created.
 The data in these tables is stored in the user's scratch directory rather than in the Hive warehouse directory.
-The scratch directory effectively acts as the user' data sandbox, located by default in /tmp/hive-<username>.
+The scratch directory effectively acts as the data sandbox for a user, located by default in /tmp/hive-<username>.